 A standalone multi-story outhouse is an odd sight to encounter, and one that raises the question: Why the second floor?
 Various tales surround the origin of the historic two-story outhouse in Cedar Lake, Michigan.
 Of them, two different explanations have prevailed.

 The first is that this unique outhouse was once connected to a hotel or boarding house.
 The structure formerly accompanied a dwelling built in 1875, but the building was sadly lost to fire.
 According to this theory, a footbridge once provided easy access from both floors of the establishment to its multi-level detached restroom.
+Access to the top level could have been especially advantageous during winters when heavy snow blocked the door to the lower level.

 The second story is that the original owner, a man named William Nelson, was looking out for the privacy of his wife and seven daughters.
 Hoping to keep the women separate from the lumberjacks and other customers frequenting his general store on the first level of their dwelling, he built a two-story outhouse with the top level accessed by a walkway from the second floor of the house.
 This unique privy had eight separate seats (read: holes), with four on each level.